Nancypatel1103/ComplianceClient/External_Authentication/external-authentication.md

 # External Authentication

 ## What is External Authentication
+External Authentication refers to the process of verifying the identity of users accessing a system or application by relying on an external source for authentication.
+This method allows users to log in using credentials from another trusted service provider.
 ## Why do we need an External Authentication
+External Authentication offers several benefits:

+- **Enhanced Security**: Leveraging authentication from trusted sources strengthens security measures.
+- **User Convenience**: Users can use existing credentials from familiar platforms, reducing the need to remember multiple passwords.
+- **Centralized Management**: Organizations can centrally manage user access and permissions.
+- **Scalability**: As user bases grow, external authentication systems can handle increased loads effectively.

 ## How to Create External Authentication